Squiblydoo/SolarmakerC2Servers/README.md

 These IP addresses tend to change weekly, but I am hosting a list of previously seen IP for the sake of documentation.
 It can also be interesting to visualize them in various ways to determine if there are trends.
 At this point, I am only providing the IP addresses.
 Visualization and other aspects are up to you.

+The IP addresses and hostnames are taken directly from the executables.
+If you have a list of IP to add, let me know and let me know how you extracted them.
+I am weary of adding any IP/Hostnames that I can't validate myself.

 I personally maintain an [OTX for AlienVault](https://otx.alienvault.com/pulse/60cf75bfb13dce62b5febdb1).
 The IP addresses in the OTX are set to expire after 1 month due to the frequent changes of C2.
 The intention is to reduce false positives by allowing the IP to expire.
 This repository is also intended to be a historical list of C2 that have been used.